Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Since I will be taping this first generation chip out over the [Tiny Tapeout shuttle chip](https://tinytapeout.com/chips/ttgf26b/), using purely digital tiles, I'm constrained by the limit of these pins.

-In total this will afford me 8 input, 8 output, and 8 bi-drectional GPIO pins,  rated to run reliably at 50 MHz on both inbound and outbound data.
+In total this will afford me 8 input, 8 output, and 8 bi-directional GPIO pins,  rated to run reliably at 50 MHz on both inbound and outbound data.

 The absence of any analog front end makes building anything IEEE-physical-layer-compliant directly a challenge, but there's a way around this: using an external PHY (physical layer) chip and interfacing with it over the standardized RMII bus.
 Though this consumes 7 bits per Ethernet interface it makes my 50Mbps pins capable of sending and receiving over **100Mbps Ethernet** (100BASE-TX).